Tronikelis/solid-swr/README.md

 - `v`: function that indexes into solid store
 - `mutate`: basically `setStore` but scoped to the key
-- `revalidate`: call fetcher again (not guaranteed to be called due to deduplication)
+- `revalidate`: call fetcher again (not guaranteed to be called due to deduplication), this function returns the result of the fetch call

 # Ideaology